gatling/frontline-cloud-doc/content/reference/admin/private_locations/configuration/kubernetes/index.md

 - [jq](https://jqlang.github.io/jq/download/) a lightweight and flexible command-line JSON processor.
 - [curl](https://curl.se/download.html) a command line tool and library for transferring data with URLs
-- [Java runtime environment](https://openjdk.org/install/): OpenJDK 64bits LTS versions: 8, 11 and 17 (see [Gatling prerequisites](https://gatling.io/docs/gatling/tutorials/installation/#java-version))
+- [Java runtime environment](https://openjdk.org/install/): OpenJDK 64bits LTS versions: 11, 17 or 21 (see [Gatling prerequisites](https://gatling.io/docs/gatling/tutorials/installation/#java-version))

 {{< alert tip >}}
 Learn how to tune the OS for more performance, configure the open files limit, the kernel and the network [here](https://gatling.io/docs/gatling/reference/current/core/operations/).